President of the University of San Carlos

 The President of the University of San Carlos is the head administrator and chief academic officer of the University of San Carlos, elected by the University's ten-member Board of Trustees.
 As the CEO, the president appoints other officials including the vice presidents, chaplain, deans, registrar, principals, etc. Presidents generally serve three-year terms, and are qualified for re-election indefinitely.

-The current president of the University is San Carlos is Fr.
+The current president of the University of San Carlos is Fr.
 Francisco Antonio T. Estepa, SVD, who was formally installed on September 15, 2023.

 History

 Secular Rectors of the Real Seminario de San Carlos (1825–1867)

 The Office of the President of the University of San Carlos traces in roots in the office of the Rector of the Real Seminario de San Carlos, which was founded in 1783 by Bishop Mateo Joaquin Rubio de Arevalo of the Diocese of Cebu.
 Despite the founding of the Seminary in 1783, there were no permanent faculty members during the first few years of its operation, as hardly anyone was trained for seminary administration and theological teaching.
 In 1825, the Seminary's first rector, Fr.
 José Morales del Rosario, was appointed by Bishop Francisco Genoves, and was followed by a series of secular rectors until 1867.